newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/code23-osow-30day-permit.md

 * Vehicle type (Power Unit w/ 1 Trailer)
 * Truck plate/license number and state
 * Trailer plate/license number and state
-* Code 23 trailer license (plate) number and state: The system will check the NJ  - - Motor Vehicle Commission records to verify if the Code 23 trailer plate is registered
 * General origin and destination (cities or state borders)
 * Specific origins and destination (detailed route)